 It is 1920 and the Great War ended two years ago.
 Seventeen-year-old Lily Pears had done her best to ignore it.
 She is a chorus girl with a beautiful voice, who performs under the stage name Lily Valance.
 Her widowed mother has poured all her dreams into her daughter.
 Helen Pears runs a shop on … Continue reading Book Review – Fallen Skies by Philippa Gregory

-One Minute Book Review – The Wild Air by Rebecca Mascull
+Book Review – The Wild Air by Rebecca Mascull

 The Wild Air begins in 1909 with the arrival in Cleethorpes of fourteen-year-old Cordelia 'Della' Dobbs' great Auntie Betty, after 20 years spent in America.
-Della is plain, silent and shy, but discovers a kindred spirit in her Auntie Betty who has an interest in engineering and manned flight in particular, having seen the Wright … Continue reading One Minute Book Review – The Wild Air by Rebecca Mascull
+Della is plain, silent and shy, but discovers a kindred spirit in her Auntie Betty who has an interest in engineering and manned flight in particular, having seen the Wright … Continue reading Book Review – The Wild Air by Rebecca Mascull

 One Minute Book Review – Mothering Sunday – A Romance by Graham Swift